aws/aws-fpga/hdk/docs/IPI_GUI_Flows.md

 This document covers top level steps (cheat sheet) for using a particular flow

-For step by step instructions refer to the [Vivado Tutorials/Examples](./IPI_GUI_Examples.md) documentation.

-At this time On-Premise flow is recommended with this environment.

-Make sure the [HLx Setup Instructions](./IPI_GUI_Vivado_Setup.md) are followed and executed.

 <a name="ipiprojex"></a>
 # IP Integrator Project with Example Design